UI/UX | Design

 Vilfredo de Pareto was an Italian sociologist and economist who, during his studies, realized that, in general, 80% of a nation’s income was in the hands of only 20% of the population.

-Extrapolating this concept, Pareto defined a rule that became known as the Pareto 80 20 rule, which could be summarized as follows:
+Pareto defined a rule, known as the Pareto 80/20 rule, which he summarized as follows:

 A high percentage of effects in any large system are caused by a low percentage of variables.

-The 80/20 rule asserts that approximately 80% of results are produced by 20% of causes.
+The 80/20 rule states that a small proportion of causes (20%) drives a disproportionately large proportion of results (80%).
 A few examples of 80/20 rules include:

 • 80 percent of a product’s usage involves 20 percent of its features.